Sumico/ttp/docs/source/Groups/Functions.rst

      - checks if group result contains matche at least for one of given variables
    * - `macro`_
      - Name of the macros function to run against group result
-   * - `functions`_
+   * - `group functions`_
      - String containing list of functions to run this group results through

 containsall
 ------------------------------------------------------------------------------
 ``containsall="variable1, variable2, variableN"``

 * variable (mandatory) - a comma-separated string that contains match variable names.
 This function checks if group results contain specified variable, if at least one variable not found in results, whole group result discarded

 **Example**